codefresh-io/cap-docs.codefresh.io/_docs/pipelines/concurrency-limit.md

 With the default concurrency configuration, only one workflow at a time can use the key.
 Meaning that while `synchronization-wf-1` is `Running`, `synchronization-wf-2` is in `Pending` status.

-#### Selector concurrency synchronization with identical values
+#### Selector concurrency synchronization resolving to same template values

 Here are the same workflows, `synchronization-wf-1` and `synchronization-wf-2`, this time configured with _selector_ concurrency.
-Both workflows share the same semaphore key with weight of 1.
+Both workflows share the same semaphore key with a weight of 1.
 Both workflows also _use the same set of selectors_.
 As you can see in the image below, the Git repo and the Git branch arguments have the same values in both.

 {% include image.html